Hey, sweet friend!

 I wasn’t doing it wrong or a bad mom.
 It was just that hard sometimes.

->Your confidence can increase and doubt and judgment dissolve by talking to other moms who bravely share their stories.
+>You can gain confidence and stop doubting and judging yourself so much by talking to other moms who bravely share their stories.

 >Sharing our stories honestly opens the door to conversations, creating meaningful connections, and tearing down insecurities.